 Five areas of the Center are in need of additional funding:

 - Public Interest Summer Stipends.
 Summer internships in the public sector are frequently uncompensated.
 To encourage first- and second-year students to explore public interest law and to meet the demands of these interested students, Cardozo provides grants to all students who complete a rigorous qualification process.
-In summer 2012, the law school provided 242 grants of $4,000 each to qualified students.
-Join us on April 17, 2013 for the Public Service Auction, our largest annual fundraising event to sponsor stipends for our students.

 - Laurie M. Tisch Loan Repayment Assistance Program (LRAP).
 LRAP provides support for graduates who are working in the public sector and are eligible to receive assistance to help repay their law school student loans.